it,” said my friend in front of St. Basil’s Cathedral in Red Square. “I don’t take pictures.”

 I would have made a Lolita joke if I thought this asshole had ever read a book, but instead I spent the next hour overwhelmed by the idea that he basically had us meet up at a whorehouse.
 Still, he eventually did say something of note.
 He explained that, as of 2006 when this trip happened, a Moscow girl was more likely to con an American than actually hook up with him.
 His comment about cons stuck with me as Julia and I started to hang out.

-During my 10 days in the Russian capital, I split my time between two iconic hotels: The National, where Vladimir Lenin stayed during repairs to the Kremlin, and Metropol, where scenes from Dr. Zhivago were filmed.
+days in the Russian capital, I split my time between two iconic hotels: The National, where Vladimir Lenin stayed during repairs to the Kremlin, and Metropol, where scenes from Dr. Zhivago were filmed.
 Julia met me at The National, and we walked to Gallerie, a trendy restaurant/bar in the city center that guidebooks now call Cafe Gallery.
 After a few drinks and appetizers, Julia dropped the first culture bomb on me.

 “Why do you drink vodka?” she asked.